-Occupational exposure to styrene could occur during manufacture of the monomer, production of polystyrene or other styrene-based polymers, processing of styrene-based polymers, and manufacture of glass reinforced plastics.
+Occupational exposure to styrene could occur during manufacture of the monomer, production of polystyrene or other styrene-based polymers, processing of styrene-based polymers, and manufacture of glass-reinforced plastics.
 Inhalation is the primary route of exposure.
 One study using charcoal samplers attached to various body parts of reinforced plastics workers demonstrated dermal exposure to styrene, including on surfaces covered by clothing, but did not determine if styrene was absorbed through the skin (19).
-Studies reviewed by Harvard (6) and IARC (12) reported limited skin absorption of styrene in workers.
-Styrene and styrene-based polymers or copolymers are generally manufactured using closed processes that limit potential exposure to the monomer (4).
-Exposures to styrene are also reported to be low during the processing of polymers or co-polymers, such as styrene-butadiene rubber.
+Studies reviewed by Harvard (7) and IARC (4) reported limited skin absorption of styrene in workers, but in exposure scenarios where there is prolonged and repeated contact with liquid styrene, dermal uptake could contribute to internal dose equivalent to the dose achieved by inhalation exposure in the lower range of occupational exposures (1-2 ppm; 4-8 mg/m3 [estimated by Expert Panel]).
+Styrene and styrene-based polymers or copolymers are generally manufactured using closed processes that limit potential exposure to the monomer (5).
+Exposures to styrene are also reported to be low during the processing of polymers or copolymers, such as styrene-butadiene rubber.
 During processing of thermoplastics, heating of the plastics can release small amounts of fumes containing styrene in addition to other hydrocarbons.
 Styrene air levels measured in different types of processes are discussed below.

-The highest styrene exposures occur during the production of glass reinforced plastics, which often involve open processes.
-The types of open processes used to manufacture glass reinforced plastic products include open mold, filament winding, pultrusion molding, and continuous lamination (20).
+The highest styrene exposures occur during the production of glass-reinforced plastics, which often involve open processes.
+The types of open processes used to manufacture glass-reinforced plastic products include open mold, filament winding, pultrusion molding, and continuous lamination (20).
 While this paragraph provides a general description of each of these processes and comparative levels of styrene exposures, actual styrene exposure levels are discussed below and presented in Table 12.
 The open mold method is used to manufacture large items such as boats.
-In the process, resin is sprayed onto a wax-coated mold.
+In the process, resin is spraved onto a wax-coated mold.
 A layer of fibrous glass is added and then coated with liquid polyester resin applied by spray gun, brush, or hand roller.
-Resins contain up to 40% styrene and up to 10% of the styrene monomer can be released during application and curing.
+Resins contain up to 40% styrene, and up to 10% of the styrene monomer can be released during application and curing.
 Filament winding is an open process used to manufacture tanks and pipes.
 In that process, strands of fibrous glass pass through resin and are wound on a rotating spool while the worker guides the product by hand and uses rollers to remove excess resin and air.
 Pultrusion molding is used to manufacture rods and tubes by drawing continuous filaments through a heated orifice.
 Continuous lamination methods are semi-automated and result in lower worker exposures.
 The method is used to manufacture large panels and involves passing a fibrous glass mat through a resin bath, pressing it between two sheets of cellophane, and compressing it between rollers.
-Press (closed) mold processes are also used to manufacture glass reinforced products.
+Press (closed) mold processes are also used to manufacture glass-reinforced products.
 Match-metal die is the most common press mold process (20).
 The process involves placing fiberglass and resin between male and female dies.
 When the press opens, vapors containing unpolymerized styrene are released.
-Injection molding methods are used to manufacture glass reinforced plastics but involve enclosed processes.
+Injection molding methods are used to manufacture glass-reinforced plastics but involve enclosed processes.
 Air preform methods that involve spraying chopped strands and resins on a rotating screen mold can be conducted using automated or hand-held methods.
 The manufacture of bulk mold compounds used in metal die operations involves mixing and pressing of fiberglass and resin through both manual and automated processes.